 The Vermont State Treasurer's Office first introduced the Reading is an Investment program to Vermont schools in 2010.
 The program promotes the teaching of personal finance to elementary school children by providing quality children's books that explore financial subjects to participating schools.The program offers students in kindergarten through 6th grades the opportunity to learn about money and basic financial concepts.
 Off-the-shelf resources give librarians and teachers tools that they can use to help students make the connection between these stories and their individual lives.
-In the 2015-2016 school term, there were 138 schools that elected to participate.

 Tell Me About the Program

 The program takes a two-prong approach to promoting financial literacy -- class or library instruction and personal reading.
 Each fall, participating elementary schools receive three new hardback books.
 Lesson plans and activities are included with the books to teach money concepts.
 At the same time, students are encouraged to participate in a personal financial literacy reading program.
 School librarians receive a recommended money reading list that highlights books that focus on basic financial concepts.
 Students who read at least three books from the list and complete personal reading requirements can send a completed reading log to the Treasurer's office for entry in a statewide drawing for one of twenty $250 accounts in the Vermont Higher Education Investment Plan -- Vermont's official 529 college savings plan.
 Winning students are honored at an annual ceremony in Montpelier.